 Mark has played drums for most of his life and for the last 18 years has worked extensively as a professional musician.
 He has toured all over the world as a session drummer performing throughout Europe.

-His professional achievements to date include performing and recording with the likes of Gloria Gaynor, Curtis Harding, Glen Nicholls, The Osmonds, the Swing Commanders, The Jive Aces, Lucien Barbarin, Susan Boyle and the Future Funk Squad.
-Experienced in TV work, He has performed on the BBC, ITV and TV in America and Europe.
+His professional achievements to date include performing and recording with the likes of Gloria Gaynor, Curtis Harding, Glen Nicholls, The Osmonds, the Swing Commanders, The Jive Aces, Lucien Barbarin and the Future Funk Squad.
+Experienced in TV work, he has performed on the BBC, ITV and TV in America and Europe.

 When not on the road, Mark records drums at his private studio in Lancashire, performing on records signed to major Nashville publishers, recording drum sample packs and playing on film soundtracks.